avehtari/BDA_course_Aalto/exercises/ex7_rubric.md

 - Stan model implemented, but it seems clearly wrong or broken.
 - Seemingly valid Stan model implemented.

-### Q19 · Scale · 1 point
+### Q21 · Yes / No · 1 point

-Hierarchical model: *discussion about question i)*, posterior distribution of the mean of the quality measurements of the sixth machine.
+Hierarchical model: *discussion about question i)*, prior choice discussion.

 Response:

 *hidden responses*

-### Q20 · Scale · 1 point
+### Q22 · Scale · 1 point

-Hierarchical model: *discussion about question ii)*, the predictive distribution for another quality measurement of the sixth machine.
+Hierarchical model: *discussion about question ii)*, posterior distribution of the mean of the quality measurements of the sixth machine.

 Response:

 *hidden responses*

+### Q23 · Scale · 1 point

+Hierarchical model: *discussion about question iii)*, the predictive distribution for another quality measurement of the sixth machine.

+Response:

+*hidden responses*

-### Q21 · Scale · 1 point
+### Q24 · Scale · 1 point

-Hierarchical model: *discussion about question iii)*, the posterior distribution of the mean of the quality measurements of the seventh machine.
+Hierarchical model: *discussion about question iv)*, the posterior distribution of the mean of the quality measurements of the seventh machine.

 Response: